 We’ll stop at Ijams Nature Center to walk the wooded trails here after lunch, where there is often a roosting Northern Barred Owl along with other forest denizens like Carolina Wren, Carolina Chickadee, Tufted Titmouse, Downy and Hairy Woodpeckers, and American Robin.

 Day 7.
 Smoky Mountains – Newfound Gap and Clingmans Dome

-Today we head for some rhododendron forest in the Smokies.
+Today we head for rhododendron forest in the Smokies.
 Along these trails we have a chance for Black-throated Blue, Canada, and Hooded Warblers.
 Veery also sings along this trail, and Brown Creeper and Winter Wren can also be heard breaking into song.
 If there is desire, we can hike up to Little Duck Hawk Ridge to look for the resident Peregrine Falcon.
-This is not a short hike and also is up some steep slopes, but well worth it.
+This is not a short hike and also has a few steep slopes, but it’s well worth it.

 Day 8.
 Seven Islands State Birding Park